rapidwebltd/upfront-child-theme-documentation/file-structure.md

 # File Structure

+## screeenshot.png
+A preview image of the theme, same functionality as standard WordPress themes.
+[Read More](https://codex.wordpress.org/Theme_Development#Screenshot).

 ## settings.php

 This file contains a large PHP array that defines global theme settings.
 The function of each array key is defined below.